Compare Car Insurance in Canada for the Cheapest Quote

 The minimum liability limit for auto insurance in Ontario is $200,000.

-According to Insurance Bureau of Canada, the average cost of car insurance in Ontario is $1,445 a year
+According to the Insurance Bureau of Canada, the average cost of car insurance in Ontario is $1,445 a year

 Car insurance in Prince Edward Island, PEI is sold strictly by private insurance companies.